Trade Show Attendee Data for SDRs: A Complete Guide

 Step 4: Run Pre-Event Outreach (3-5 Weeks Out)

-Subject: Connecting at [Event Name] -- quick question
+Subject: Connecting at [Event Name], quick question

 Hi [First Name],

-We have been helping [similar companies] with [brief value prop].
+We've been helping [similar companies] with [brief value prop].
 Would [Day] at [Time] work for a quick coffee meeting at the event?

 Best, [Your Name]